 ATMs in Chile and ATM Fees

-The main difference between all the ATMs in Chile is the amount of the fee that they charge you to take cash from their ATM.
+The main difference between all the ATMs in Chile is the amount of fee that they charge you to take cash from their ATM.
 ATM fees in Chile are a flat fee regardless of how much you take out.
 So if you only want 10,000 pesos, then you will pay the SAME fee as if you wanted 200,000 pesos.

 How to find an ATM in Chile

-ATMs everywhere in Chile.
+ATMs are everywhere in Chile.
 ATM’s in Chile are called “Cajero Automatico”.
 Or Cajero.
 You might see signs for Cajera too.
 If you’re asking for directions, then this phrase will help you.

 ¿Donde esta un cajero automatico?”

 How to Use an ATM in Chile

 Unless they are inside a bank, an airport, or a shopping mall most Chilean ATMs are in a small self-contained room (where there’s likely to be air conditioning) with a door.
 Using ATMs in Chile comes with some quirks.
 Here’s our guide to Chile ATM usage.

 When you insert your card you will usually be asked for your PIN immediately.

 - It is normal to leave your card in the machine for the duration of the transaction.

 - Select the option for the foreign card/Foreign currency.
 This is usually in the bottom left of the screen.

 - When you have selected this, you will be offered a language selection.
 As our card is from England we have always been offered English or Spanish.